108mk/E0224-Computational_Complexity_Theory/README.md

 # E0224-Computational_Complexity_Theory
-E0224:Computational_Complexity_Theory is a course on the theoretical foundation of computer science and automation at IISc, Bnegaluru.
+E0224:Computational_Complexity_Theory is a course on the theoretical foundation of computer science and automation at IISc, Bengaluru.

 🎯 Essential Highlights of techniques and tools: